cjodice10/eda/README.md

 ## Installation

-You can install the pacakge from github using:
+You can install the package from github using:

 ``` r
 install_github( repo            = "cjodice10/eda"